exoplatform/exo-documentation/docs/Administration.rst

 ```````````````````
 Having added groups binding to a space, an entry **per group is added** to the reporting table:

--  The operation type is set to "New binding"
+-  The operation type is set to "Add binding"
 -  Added users corresponds to the added users to the space following the group's binding
 -  Removed users is 0